pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ```
 Be warned that depending on the computing power you are using this process could take anywhere from a few hours to several days.

-Since this takes quite a long time this is also available to be copied from the `sourcedata/sub-sample/ses-1/Other` directory.
+Since this takes quite a long time, `sub-sample_ses-1_desc-XcEdEp_tracts.vtk` is also available to be copied from the `sourcedata/sub-sample/ses-1/Other` directory.

 The value for  `--numThreads` most often is `8` and this is the computing power you are using for the process in terms of number of cores being used.
 For other projects, you will want to ask someone how many cores you should be using.